National Body for Youth Work in England

 Alex maintains NYA’s digital platforms day to day, and coordinates strategic content to populate them, as well as managing and engaging in various social campaigns.

 From his academic background in Philosophy, Alex has attained a passion for social justice and works to champion young people wherever possible.

-Carol is Vice-Chair (Practice Development) of our NYA Board of Trustees.
-She started out as a Youth Worker in Sheffield and has since worked in youth and community work aswell as community/adult education in a number of local authorities, gaining many years’ experience in partnership working and management.
-She has also often been a contributor to the national agenda in terms of young people’s issues.
+Carol is Chair of our NYA Board of Trustees.
+She started out as a Youth Worker in Sheffield and has since worked in youth and community work, and community/adult education in a number of local authorities, gaining many years’ experience in partnership working and management, as well as being a contributor to the national agenda in terms of young people’s issues.

 Gabriel (Gabby) is a qualified banker with more than 35 years international banking experience.
 His work involves advising and executing cross border trade and infrastructure projects, mostly in the developing world, to governments and state-owned enterprises.
 He regularly advises the government on international trade and how to make UK companies more successful overseas.